hxuhack/symobfuscator-deprecated-/tools/clang/docs/ClangCommandLineReference.rst

 Store string literals as writable data

-.. option:: -fxray-always-emit-customevents, -fno-xray-always-emit-customevents

-Determine whether to always emit \_\_xray\_customevent(...) calls even if the function it appears in is not always instrumented.

 .. option:: -fxray-always-instrument=<arg>

 Filename defining the whitelist for imbuing the 'always instrument' XRay attribute.